 Woodbury's natural setting contributes greatly to its scenic beauty and its unique identity.
 The lakes, ponds, wetlands, forests, and hills as well as its historic and cultural resources are of great value to the residents.
 (For more about Historic and Cultural Resources see the Sense of Community Chapter.)
-As reinforced from the 2021 community survey results and from the Community Values Mapping Workshop, Woodbury's most outstanding scenic features include the broad views of Woodbury's landscape enjoyed from Nichols Ledge, and the undeveloped ridgeline of Woodbury Range.
-While they deserve protection, these sites are located on private property.
-When asked "are you in favor of setting aside or somehow preserving certain scenic, historic or natural areas?"
-74% or respondents agreed.
-Any strategy for protection must be consistent with the rights of land owners.
+In a 2021 community survey that asked residents and property owners, "are you in favor of setting aside or somehow preserving certain scenic, historic or natural area?"
+74% of respondents said yes.
+As reinforced by this survey and by the Community Values Mapping Workshop, Woodbury's most outstanding scenic features include: the broad views of Woodbury's landscape enjoyed from Nichols Ledge; the undeveloped ridgeline of Woodbury Range; and the surface waters that distinguish Woodbury as the "Land of Lakes and Ponds."
+Development of these areas-specified and supplemented in the section titled "Use of the Town Plan in Permitting"-shall be regulated to preserve their scenic beauty and value to the community.
+Appropriate and effective regulations are optimally formed and implemented through participation and cooperation among residents, property owners, and public officials.